AndrewPDev/andrews-python-projects/README.md

 ## 📋 Overview

 This repository contains Python scripts and tools developed for educational and professional use.
-Currently featuring a hash identification tool for cybersecurity analysis.
+Currently featuring a hash identification tool for cybersecurity analysis and a CSV/Excel analyzer for data processing.

+## 🛠️ Tools

-## 🛠️ Hash Identifier Tool
+### Hash Identifier Tool
 **File:** `hash_tester_main.py`

 A powerful hash identification tool that analyzes hash strings and identifies the most likely hash algorithm based on pattern matching and characteristic analysis.